plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 - Always upgrade from the latest version of 5.1.x to the latest version of 5.2.x.
   This will resolve many migration-specific issues.
 - If you have problems don't be afraid to ask for help on https://community.plone.org

+This upgrade is different from all others before since Plone 5.2 supports Python 2 and Python 3.
+To migrate a existing database from Python 2 to Python 3 you need to run a Database-migration while the site is not running.
+See below for details.

 Upgrading